augustlidfeldt/EDAN70/README.md

 This repository contains code and logbooks for a project in the course EDAN70 during the Fall semester of 2020, as a part of our master's in Software Intensive Systems at Lund University.

+The code for the final 3-class tissue damage classifier can be found under Tissue_damage_classifier_final_version.

 # References

 The template for this README.md file was obtained [here](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2).